JayO-1/system-design-101/README.md

 #### Disadvantages: NoSQL

-All the disadvantages of NoSQL are the same as those for [denormalisation](#denormalisation).
+All the disadvantages of NoSQL are the same as those for [denormalization](#denormalization).

 Since data is duplicated, we not only store redundant copies but also require modifying multiple nodes whenever there are updates.

+This means we may even need [distributed transactions](#distributed-transactions) depending on the NoSQL implementation.

+There may also be less flexibility with how much data we need to send over the network.

+For example, with document stores, we may need to send the entire JSON even if we only need a subset of the data.

 #### Source(s) and further reading: NoSQL